dbeech/parallelised-transform/README.md

 - `--api-key`: Elasticsearch API key (format: id:key or base64 encoded, can be set via .env file)
 - `--template-vars`: JSON string of additional variables to pass to template
 - `--env-file`: Path to .env file containing configuration (defaults to .env in current directory)
+- `--start`: Automatically start all transforms after creation (only if all were created successfully)
+- `--overwrite`: Delete and recreate existing transforms instead of creating new ones
+- `--stop-delay`: Seconds to wait after stopping transforms before attempting delete (default: 2)
 - `--verbose, -v`: Enable verbose logging

 ## Template Variables